 On cc, her fourth major release and follow-up to last year’s Tommy that came out on Hyperdub, Klein keeps pushing her sampladelia further into similar alien territories.
 Even though it once again is a relatively short release (an EP at around 25 minutes), its complexity nevertheless exceeds many albums that are two or three times as long.
 Like on Tommy, it opens with a relatively straightforward vocal track, only to then slowly mutate into an uncanny sonic landscape that invokes the cognitive disjunction between aura and abstraction as theorised by Reynolds.
 Crucial here is her brilliant usage of key sound-morphing capacities of the sampler – pitch-shifting, time-stretching and looping – that all are deployed in compelling ways throughout the record – such as on tracks like ‘Stop’ and ‘Apologise’, which both synthesise voice, noise, ambience and rhythm into the kinds of fascinating compositions that we have come to expect from Klein.

 But what is equally fascinating about her sampladelia is that it is not embedded within a familiar referential frame – that is, within the signature sounds and/or structures of a genre (such as hip-hop or RnB).
 Rather, she is using the sampler as a means for navigating between genres as such, and thus finds novel syntheses outside of existing genre conventions (this is particularly evident on Tommy).
-In that regard, perhaps another way to think of Klein’s music is in terms of what the philosopher Ray Brassier has referred to as the ‘anomalous zones of interference between genres’ that is inhabited by noise, understood as ‘a genre predicated upon the negation of genre’.
+In that regard, another way to think of Klein’s music is in terms of what the philosopher Ray Brassier has referred to as the ‘anomalous zones of interference between genres’ that is inhabited by noise, understood as ‘a genre predicated upon the negation of genre’.
 For Brassier, the best noise musicians are those that turn this apparent paradox into an enabling condition for practice by utilising its sonic anomaly as a means for overcoming the conventions that inevitably will accumulate within the confines of any given genre through the ‘forging [of] previously unimaginable links between currently inexistent genres’.
 Noise thus on the one hand signifies ‘the abstract negation of genre’, and on the other hand ‘the production of hitherto unknown genres’ through the construction of novel sonic linkages in ways that defy easy categorisation into existing genres.
-This indeed seems to me to be a key component of Klein’s sampladelia (and perhaps one way to rethink the latter’s cultural significance following the ‘death of rave’): the abstract negation of genre through the synthetic transformation of genre conventions into what we, once again following Brassier, may refer to as ‘a monstrous but exhilarating hybrid’.
+While not a noise musician per se, this nevertheless seems to be a key component of Klein’s sampladelia as well – and indeed another way to rethink the latter’s cultural significance beyond the confines of postmodern collage: the sampler not simply as a means for the recycling of established genres, but as an instrument for the synthetic transformation of genre conventions into what we, once again following Brassier, may refer to as ‘a monstrous but exhilarating hybrid’.
 The importance of such aesthetic experiments should not be underestimated in a culture where the mere quoting and collaging of already established genres have become the unacknowledged norm.
 And in that regard, perhaps the work of artists such as Klein may offer us a much needed way out of the straightjackets of current genre conventions.